-In Canada, nitrogen consumption nearly doubled between 1975 and 1996 - from 563,000 metric tons to 1.7 million metric tons.
-Over the same period, the area of arable and permanent cropland increased very slightly to 45.7 million hectares - or roughly a quarter of that in the United States.
-Application rates increased from to a comparatively moderate 12.8 kg/hectare to 36.6 kg/hectare.
+In Canada, nitrogen consumption nearly doubled between 1975 and 1996-from 563,000 metric tons to 1.7 million metric tons.
+Over the same period, the area of arable and permanent cropland increased very slightly to 45.7 million hectares-or roughly a quarter of that in the United States.
+Application rates increased from 12.8 kg/hectare to 36.6 kg/hectare.

 In terms of crop production, Canada appears to have moved from a highly efficient application rate to a less efficient one.
 In 1975, 6 kg of nitrogen were applied for every metric ton of crop output.
 By 1996, the figure had risen to 13.4 kg per ton of crop output.
-As in the United States, this shift also reflected a trend toward grain production, which requires higher rates of fertilizer application.
-This trend was even stronger in Canada than the United States.
-In the more northern country, grain production rose by 58%, from 15.2 kg per ton of grain output to 28.6 tons.
+This shift reflects a trend toward grain production that requires higher rates of fertilizer application.
+Grain production increased by 38 percent in the United States over the study period, but by 58 percent in Canada, where nitrogen applications rose from 15.2 kg per ton of grain output to 28.6 kg per ton of grain output.

-In Mexico, consumption of nitrogen fertilizers rose 75% between 1975 and 1996, while the area of arable and permanent cropland increased by more than 70% to an area about half the size of Canada's.
-At 58kg/hectare, Mexico's rate of applying nitrogen fertilizer was higher than in Canada or the United States in 1975 in relation to crop area.
+In Mexico, consumption of nitrogen fertilizers rose 75 percent between 1975 and 1996, while the area of arable and permanent cropland increased by more than 70 percent to an area about half the size of Canada's.
+At 58 kg/hectare, Mexico's nitrogen fertilizer application rate was higher than in Canada or the United States in 1975 in relation to crop area.
 However, the rate of application rose only slightly in Mexico by 1998 to 60 kg/hectare, or slightly less than the American rate at that time.
 In Mexico, nitrogen efficiency appears superior to that achieved in the United States, starting at 10.6 kg of nitrogen applied per metric ton of crop produced and improving to 7.8 kg of nitrogen per ton of crop output in 1998.